Do you have a leaky home aquarium?

 If you realize the presence of moisture, you need to repair your tank.
 While resealing, look for sealants compatible both for saltwater and freshwater; and capable of withstanding water pressure.

 Additionally, select an adhesive with non-toxic formulas for the safety of the aquarium.
-Avoid causing danger to your friends in the fish tank by exposing them to harmful sealants.
+Finally, avoid causing danger to your friends in the fish tank by exposing them to harmful sealants.

 Why Should I Use Aquarium Sealant?